Don't miss our holiday offer - up to 50% OFF!

 Do I need special flooring to protect my garage floor?

-Rubber flooring or horse stall mats are strongly recommended, especially if you’re using bumper plates and dropping weight.
-Even with bumpers, repeated drops on bare concrete can crack the floor over time.
-A basic 3/4″ rubber mat setup protects the concrete and absorbs noise.
+Yes — rubber flooring or horse stall mats recommended.
+Even bumper plates can crack bare concrete over time.
+A 3/4″ rubber mat protects your floor and cuts noise.

 Why bumper plates instead of iron plates?